El-Hazard

-El-Hazard (神秘の世界エルハザード, Shinpi no Sekai Eru Hazādo) is a Japanese Isekai anime franchise written by Ryoe Tsukimura and directed by Hiroki Hayashi.
+El-Hazard (神秘の世界エルハザード, Shinpi no Sekai Eru Hazādo) is a Japanese anime franchise written by Ryoe Tsukimura and directed by Hiroki Hayashi.
 The series was animated by AIC and produced by Pioneer LDC.

-There is also a manga adaptation, which is published in English by VIZ Media.
+There is also a manga adaptation, which is published in English by Viz Media.
 The series was formerly distributed in the U.S. by Geneon.
 The distribution rights to the Wanderers TV series were acquired from Geneon by Right Stuf entertainment, announced during a Right Stuf press release on May 18, 2010.
 The anime was distributed by Right Stuf's publishing label Nozomi Entertainment.
 Later, during their panel at Anime Expo 2019, they also rescued The Magnificent World and The Alternative World OVAs.

 Plot

 The story focuses on three high school students, Makoto Mizuhara, Katsuhiko Jinnai and Nanami Jinnai, and the History teacher Masamichi Fujisawa, who are mysteriously transported to the fantastical world of El-Hazard.
 When they arrive they find themselves in the middle of a war between the human nations and the insectoid Bugrom tribe.